fhiso/sources-and-citations/README.md

 Sources and Citations
 =====================

-This repository contains drafts and miscellaneous other material use in [FHISO](http://fhiso.org/)'s work on sources and citations.
+This repository contains drafts and miscellaneous other material for use in [FHISO](http://fhiso.org/)'s work on sources and citations.
 Our immediate [priority](http://tech.fhiso.org/priorities) is the production of a citation elements vocabulary.
 This work is being carried out on the [**tsc-public** mailing list](http://tech.fhiso.org/tsc-public).